mseri/pelican-purity/README.md

 ## TODO
 This theme does **not** yet implement `archives`, `author`, `category`, `page` templates.
 Feel free to send a Push Request with the appropriate changes.

+This theme does not (yet) include an appropriate `pygments` css file.